super-turbo-engineer/devcontainer-cloudinit/README.md

 docker container list
 ```

+### Use devcontainers from vscode
 Now you can clone a repo into a remote container from vscode - and it will run on the virtualized linux machine via docker
+Always use the option `Clone repository in container volume` to ensure a performant disk for the vscode server running on the virtual machine.

 Advanced stuff detailed here:
 https://code.visualstudio.com/docs/devcontainers/devcontainer-cli